cap-js/docs/advanced/fiori.md

   },
   // Disallow filtering on these properties from Fiori UIs Capabilities.FilterRestrictions.NonFilterableProperties: [
-    'LimitedDescendantCount',
-    'DistanceFromRoot',
-    'DrillState',
-    'LimitedRank'
-  ],
+    'LimitedDescendantCount', 'DistanceFromRoot', 'DrillState', 'LimitedRank' ],
   // Disallow sorting on these properties from Fiori UIs Capabilities.SortRestrictions.NonSortableProperties    : [
-    'LimitedDescendantCount',
-    'DistanceFromRoot',
-    'DrillState',
-    'LimitedRank'
-  ],
+    'LimitedDescendantCount', 'DistanceFromRoot', 'DrillState', 'LimitedRank' ],
-) columns { // Ensure we can query these fields from database null as LimitedDescendantCount : Int16, null as DistanceFromRoot       : Int16,
+) columns { // Ensure we can query these columns from the database null as LimitedDescendantCount : Int16, null as DistanceFromRoot       : Int16,
   null as DrillState             : String,